hoodiecrow/ConsTcl/README.md

 __read-plus-minus__

-`read-plus-minus` reacts to a plus or minus in the input stream, and either returns a `+` or `-` symbol, or a number.
+`read-plus-minus` is called when a plus or minus is found in the input stream.
+If the next character is a digit, it delegates to the number reader.
+Otherwise, it returns a `+` or `-` symbol.

 <table border=1><thead><tr><th colspan=2 align="left">read-plus-minus (internal)</th></tr></thead><tr><td><i>Returns:</i></td><td>either the symbols + or - or a number or end of file</td></tr></table>